jrpotter/notebook/notes/c17/jumps.md

 %%ANKI
 Basic
 What restriction is enforced on the return value of `setjmp`?
-Back: It can only be used in simple comparsions of a conditional's controlling expression.
+Back: It can only be used in simple comparsions within a conditional's controlling expression.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1753897177636-->
 END%%